icecube/icetray-public/cmake/resources/docs/toolset.rst

 .. index:: SYSTEM_PACKAGES

+By default, tools are expected to be found on your system, and managed by your system package manager.
+The major exception to this is if you are running on one of the major clusters that supports CVMFS (UW Madison, U. Maryland, DESY, etc).
+Tools there are managed in CVMFS, transparently to the user.

-Most tools are detected are expected to be found in ``I3_PORTS``, and system-installed versions are ignored.
-If you define ``SYSTEM_PACKAGES``, the cmake flag ``NO_DEFAULT_PATH`` is omitted and system-installed packages may be used if versions installed from ``I3_PORTS`` cannot be found.
-This is an experimental feature and may cause problems in the event of version conflicts, but this option can speed up builds by avoiding the need for an ``I3_PORTS`` Qt or allow operation of Icetray on systems not supported by the ports tools.
+Historically, most tools were expected to be found in ``I3_PORTS``, and system-installed versions are ignored.
+If you defined ``SYSTEM_PACKAGES``, the cmake flag ``NO_DEFAULT_PATH`` was omitted and system-installed packages may have been used, if versions installed from ``I3_PORTS`` could not be found.
+Note that this is historic behavior, only necessary if you're using old software.

 .. _I3_SITE_CMAKE_DIR: